Can I Return a Leased Car if It Has Problems

 Another frequent problem is electrical or tech malfunctions.
 Today’s cars rely heavily on computers, sensors, and touchscreens.
 When these systems fail, it directly affects the car’s safety features, navigation, and everyday use.
 They may sometimes even block critical functions needed for safe driving.

 Another major concern with leased cars is safety recalls.
 This happens when a car manufacturer discovers a defect and recalls the vehicle for repairs.
 In some cases, critical parts can take a long time to arrive, delaying the repair process and leaving you without a working car.
-Another frequent issue is the strict mileage limits that often come with leased cars.

-Most lease agreements include strict mileage limits, often between 10,000 and 15,000 miles per year.
+Most lease agreements also include strict mileage limits, often between 10,000 and 15,000 miles per year.
 If you go over this limit, the leasing company can charge expensive per-mile penalties, sometimes as high as 25 to 50 cents for every extra mile.
 If you have a long commute or travel a lot, it’s a good idea to ask for a higher mileage limit before you sign the lease terms.

 Excessive wear or defects can cause problems when the car is returned at the end of the lease.
 The leasing company may charge extra fees if the car has scratches, dents, or other substantial defects beyond normal use.